niranjan-n/Sitemap-Builder/README.md

 In this project the goal is to build a sitemap builder like the one described above.

-Once you have determined all of the pages of a site, sitemap builder should then output the data in the following XML format:
+Once all of the pages of a site  is determined, sitemap builder should then output the data in the following XML format:

 ```
 <?xml version="1.0" encoding="UTF-8"?>